akempler/spacy-tesseract/README.md

   "text": On July 4th, 1998 a large disc shaped object was seen hovering over New York City.
 Spotted by David Templer, he assumed it was a UFO.
 However, it turned out to be a hot air balloon.
 }
 ```
+NOTE: provide EITHER a file or text:

 Name | Type | Description
 ------------ | ------------- | -------------
 file | file resource | The file to process for text.
-text | Text string | The text to process.
+text | Text string | The text to process (instead of a file).

 Example response: